Money Transmitter Bond: A Comprehensive Guide

 Who Regulates Money Transmitters?

 State government agencies regulate money transmitters based on license law written by each state’s legislature.
 Governments enforce the law by instituting licensing requirements like financial statements, net worth thresholds, and a surety bond.
-The surety bond ensures the public will be compensated if the money transmitter fails to comply with the law.
-Money transmitters are also regulated on a federal level by FinCen, who ensures money transmitters do not engage in illegal practices such as money laundering.
+Money transmitter bonds ensure the public will be compensated if the money transmitter fails to comply with the law.
+Money transmitters are also regulated on a federal level by FinCen, which ensures money transmitters do not engage in illegal practices such as money laundering.

 How Much Does a Money Transmitter Bond Cost?

-Money Transmitter surety bonds generally cost between 1% to 12.5% of the bond amount per year.
+Money Transmitter bonds generally cost between 1% to 12.5% of the bond amount per year.
+Monthly subscription options are also available.
 Why such a large spread?
 Insurance companies determine the rate based on a number of factors including your customer’s personal credit and experience.

 Money transmitters with the best credit and business experience can expect to pay the lowest rates, while money transmitters with poor credit will pay higher rates.
 The chart below offers a quick reference for the approximate bond cost on a $150,000 Money Transmitter bond